Welcome to Year 3!

 The Teachers and Teaching Assistants in Year 3 are:

 Team Leader: Mrs Croke

 Welcome to Year 3.
-The transition from KS1 to KS2 is a very important one, and we have a brilliant team to ensure this goes as smoothly as possible.
+The transition from KS1 to KS2 is a very important one and we have a brilliant team to ensure this goes as smoothly as possible .
 The team is made up of two classes, Foxes and Frogs.
-The teachers are Miss Sturgeon, Mrs Robinson, Mrs Shipp and Ms Salmon.
-We are very lucky to have the support of Mrs Bransbury, Mrs Willis, Mrs Rolfe and Mrs Hocking, who are invaluable in supporting the children.
+The teachers are Mrs Croke and Miss Robinson.
+We are very lucky to have the support of Mrs Bransbury, Mrs Griffiths and Mrs Young, who will be working across the key stage.
+We will also be supported by Mrs Rose and Mrs Marchmant.
 In Year 3 we explore some fantastic topics.
 During the year, we enjoy celebrating the life and books of Roald Dahl Day with a special Roald Dahl day.
 We create our own model robots using junk metal, spend time in our local area on the River Adur, and travel back in time to the Stone Age, Bronze Age and Iron Age.
 The children look at predatory animals, plants, food chains, habitats and learn the key parts and functions of animals and plants.

 Maths - We will be looking at unit and non unit fractions, introducing these as pictures and using Cuisennaire to see parts of a whole.
 We will be able to describe fractions using vocabulary such as equal parts, one whole, numerators and denominators.
 We will then measure the mass and capacity of different solids and liquids, using scales and measuring jugs to contextualise our learning.

 Guided Reading - We will be reading the story Song of the Dolphin Boy by Elizabeth Laird.